Free Consultation

 Settling your claim before you understand the full extent of your losses can leave you with far less compensation than the amount to which you are entitled – and that you need to fully recover.

+If you have been hurt because of someone’s negligence or have been involved in an incident that involved an intentional tort, you need to contact a personal injury attorney without delay.
+You don’t want to lose your right to gain the compensation you need.
 The accomplished personal injury attorneys at Terry & Kelly PLLC are well equipped to help guide your claim toward its best possible resolution within the statute of limitations that guides it.
 We care about you and your claim, so please don’t delay contacting us for more information today.

 Trent Kelly obtained his law degree from the University of Arkansas in 2007.
 He is licensed to practice law in Texas and regularly assists clients with their legal matters.
 Trent’s practice is primarily focused on personal injury matters – particularly those involving motor vehicles (such as cars, commercial trucks, 18-wheelers, and motorcycles) and wrongful death – but he also handles various business litigation matters as well.
 Click here to take a look at some complex cases Trent has resolved.